Heavy snow forecast this weekend for much of B.C., including south coast | CBC News

-Heavy snow forecast this weekend for much of B.C., including south coast
+Heavy snow forecast this weekend for much of B.C., including the South Coast

-Up to 30 centimetres of snow predicted for several areas over the weekend

 Snowfall and winter storm warnings cover much of British Columbia as a weather system moves from north to south across the province this weekend.